mricon/lce-talk/talk.rst

     enough.

   Do risk-benefit analysis
-    All that said, it is important to exercise sound judgement when it comes to deciding how many layers of security you are going to bother with.
+    All that said, it is important to exercise sound judgment when it comes to deciding how many layers of security you are going to bother with.
 It's one thing if you are entrusted with protecting a digital version of Fort Knox, and it's completely another thing if